 Tipping Kilimanjaro guides and porters is not compulsory.
 This gives them an incentive to work hard.
 To deserve a wage they have to earn recognition from the climbers and team leader.

 Another common practice is for guests to donate pieces of their clothing and equipment to the crew.
 Despite climbing Kilimanjaro multiple times a year, guides and porters still have little access to good quality, long-lasting gear.
 They often consider these goods as luxury rather than necessity.
 If you have any equipment you no longer need after the trip, the porters will be very grateful receivers.

 What are the Kilimanjaro guides and porters like?

 The majority of guides and porters are local Tanzanian men between the ages of 18 and 40.
 They come to the mountain seeking work because of the increased interest in climbing Kilimanjaro.
 This is often to support their families.
 Most Kilimanjaro porters are not employed on a permanent basis.
 Instead they freelance for different companies.
 For many it’s their main source of income and how they survive.
 This is another reason why tipping on Kilimanjaro is so vital to the welfare of your support staff.

-How does the Kilimanjaro tipping ceremony work?
+The Kilimanjaro tipping ceremony